First steps

 5. Personalization.
 Use the dynamic variables to add a name, city, bonuses or any personal data available in the user profile.
 Click on the Personalization icon in the Title, Subtitle or Text field to select data.

 6. Image.
 Add a 2:1 aspect ratio image, approximately 512x256, to your message body.
 Larger images will be scaled.
 The typical file size is up to 5 MB.
-GIFs are not supported.
+For iOS, you can upload a GIF file that will display as a static image on Android.

 7. Link.
 The URL can be opened by a device browser or as a deep link to a specific location within your mobile app.
 If no link is specified, a tap on the push notification will open the app.
 Also, you can set an individual link for each user using the personalization option.